 If your business owns vehicles, this commercial auto liability is required by state law.
 At LandesBlosch, we suggest auto liability limits of at least $1,000,000 to protect the business.
 If your automobiles are larger than pickup trucks, we often recommend an excess policy to increase the auto limits.

 If you own a business, you have or might have employees whom you are responsible for.
 If these employees are injured doing a job you instructed them to do, you are liable for their medical bills and paid time off work.
 These medical bills can get very expensive, depending on the severity of the accident.
-This coverage takes care of both the medical expenses and payments to the employee for the time they are unable to work.
+Workers compensation insurance takes care of both the medical expenses and payments to the employee for the time they are unable to work.

 How Commercial Insurance Pricing Works